 Every day, nurses make decisions and take action to improve patient health while adhering to safety practices.
 If you are looking to begin a challenging and highly rewarding career in nursing, MWCC is here to help you start at community college for nursing.
 With a Nursing degree from MWCC, you will be trained to think critically and solve problems while refining your healthcare skills to better the lives of your patients.

 The first, the Associate Degree in Nursing – or ADN program – is designed for students who have not previously studied nursing.
 This two-year program prepares students to sit for the national exam to become Registered Nurse.

 The second is our Practical Nursing program.
 This one-year certificate program prepares students to sit for the national exam to become an LPN.
 Prior healthcare experience isn’t required, but many CNA’s choose this program to help advance their careers.

-Finally, our LPN to RN Bridge program is what it sounds like – a bridge between the Practical Nurse program and the Associate Degree program.
-It provides LPNs with an abbreviated curriculum to earn their Associates Degree in Nursing and become Registered Nurses.
+Finally, our LPN to ADN Bridge program is what it sounds like – a bridge between the Practical Nurse program and the Associate Degree program.
+It provides LPNs with an abbreviated curriculum to earn their Associate Degree in Nursing and become Registered Nurses.

 No matter which program choose, you will learn in a motivating environment that encourages enthusiasm and pride in the profession of nursing.
 Your nursing education will include classroom, lab, and clinical components, both on campus and off-campus at partnering healthcare organizations.
 Our nursing students are trained to think critically and problem solve as they develop the crucial skills needed to better the lives of patients.